faveosuite/faveo-server-images/_docs/installation/providers/enterprise/troubleshoot.md

 Script by Faveo Helpdesk | support@faveohelpdesk.com
 Execution complete.
 ```
-- This script output will be logged to **faveo-check.log** inside the same directory where the script is present.
+- This script's output will be logged to **faveo-check.log** inside the same directory where the script is present.
- - To fix this issue try opening the port in firewall if any is enabled, if the issue persists please reach (**support@faveohelpdesk.com***)
+ - To fix this issue, try opening the port in the firewall if any is enabled.
+If the issue persists, please reach (**support@faveohelpdesk.com***)

 #### Firewall Check

-- This is used to check the firewall status from basic firewalls to CSF firewall inside the server.3
+- This is used to check the firewall status from basic firewalls to the CSF firewall inside the server.3

 - Enter **12** to check Firewall